CARBON FOOTPRINTING

 Experienced Professionals

 Since 2007, Teamwork has been solving compliance challenges for a wide range of organisations, from SMEs to large international corporates.
-Our team of professionals includes CISSP, PCI Security Standards Council QSA, MBCI, GDPR, IEMA, ESOS Lead Assessors, NEBOSH and CMIOSH qualified consultants.
+Our team of professionals includes IEMA, CISSP, PCI Security Standards Council QSA, MBCI, GDPR, NEBOSH and CMIOSH qualified consultants.

 Multi-disciplinary team

-Our knowledge and experience across a broad base of management and technical Standards make us uniquely equipped to help organisations to comply with sustainability requirements and integrate these with existing management systems to achieve significant savings and efficiencies.
+Our knowledge and experience across a broad base of sustainability areas make us uniquely equipped to help organisations to comply with sustainability requirements and integrate these with existing systems to reduce their environmental impact, increase profitability and improve business efficiencies.

 Part of your business

-Our success has been firmly based on two key principles: the ability of Teamwork consultants to look beyond the regulation in question and identify, define, and align with our customers’ real business drivers and our innate ability to become one with our customers’ management teams.
+Our success has been firmly based on two key principles: the ability of Teamwork consultants to look beyond the immediate requirement and identify, define, and align with our customers’ real business drivers and our innate ability to become one with our customers’ teams.

 Global Credentials

-We have developed and led UKAS-accredited ISO as well as other standard and compliance-based service improvement programmes for private and public-sector organisations across an international client base.
+We have developed and led carbon footprinting and reduction planning for private and public-sector organisations across an international client base.

 How can Teamwork help?

-Whether you are undertaking your first carbon footprint (your baseline) or looking to continue with your annual carbon footprinting, we can help.
+Whether you are undertaking your first carbon footprint (base-year) or looking to continue with your annual carbon footprinting, we can help.

 We’ll work with you to understand all your drivers for carbon footprint reporting.
-These could be carbon reduction planning, net zero road map, SBTi, regulatory reporting, PPN06/21 or to support your wider sustainability strategy.
-This ensures we deliver a report and plans that meets your strategic aims as well as supporting you with your carbon reduction planning.
+These could be regulatory reporting, carbon reduction planning including PPN06/21, net zero road map, SBTi’s or to support your wider sustainability strategy.
+This ensures we deliver a carbon footprint report that meets your strategic aims as well as supporting you with information to reduce emissions and negative impacts on climate change.

 Related Standards & Regulations